fetch-trade/mobile_platform/README.md

 install the dart sdk using `choco install dart-sdk` (chocolatey)

+run `flutter doctor` to have your machine check the setup and ensure all the necessary tools are enable. follow shell (terminal) instructions should an error occur.

-make sure xcode(mac only), android studio, and vscode are set up on your environment; if not, please google how to do so (note that the android ios emulators need to be set up to test the app)
+make sure xcode (macOS only), android studio, and vscode are set up on your environment; if not, please google how to do so (note that the android ios emulators need to be set up to test the app)

 ### setting up the environment